Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Boolean

-    description: Whether to delete pinned messages or not.
+    description: Whether to delete pinned messages or not

     default: False